-Kurumba Village’s infinity pool is not an accoutrement, but one of the main highlights of the property.
-The pool is more of a lounging area which juts out into the forest presenting a beautiful view of the valley in front.
-Again it’s one of very few few resorts in Coonoor with an infinitely swimming pool.
+Kurumba Village’s infinity pool is not an accouterment, but one of the main highlights of the property.
+The pool is more of a lounging area that juts out into the forest presenting a beautiful view of the valley in front.
+Again it’s one of the very few resorts in Coonoor with an infinitely swimming pool.

 Private BBQ in our room

-This came highly recommended and we decided to take advantage of the starry night and have the BBQ in our balcony.
-Soon enough the staff walked in carrying all the ingredient and set up shop, ready to serve us some exotic looking preparations!
-We were served with an aperitif and sat down to some tasty morsels, the sounds of the waterfall, Malabar Squirrels and chicken being cooked in ghee.
-The aroma flew across the balcony, a slow breeze carrying the flavours across to us.
+This came highly recommended and we decided to take advantage of the starry night and have the BBQ on our balcony.
+Soon enough the staff walked in carrying all the ingredients and set up shop, ready to serve us some exotic-looking preparations!
+We were served with an aperitif and sat down to some tasty morsels, the sounds of the waterfall, Malabar Squirrels, and chicken is cooked in ghee.
+The aroma flew across the balcony, a slow breeze carrying the flavors across to us.
 We were literally drooling looking at the ingredients and couldn’t wait to get a bite of all the dishes the chef had in store for us.

 The BBQ preparation is made using home-grown spices and herbs by chef Bablu from West Bengal.
 He is from Digha and has been cooking for about 10 years.
 Started cleaning utensils then worked as a server and graduated to being a chef.
 He was kind enough to share his recipe for chicken kosha with us.

 First up, was the tandoori chicken with spicy tomato chutney.
 It was a delicious combination of the chicken marinated for more a day in various spices all grown in the property.
 Visually it was striking and the taste of the chicken was an interesting contrast with the tangy chutney.